macklab/hippcircuit/MRtrix3/README.md

-# Hippocampus Connectome for Human Connectome Project on Niagara #
+# Hippocampus Structural Connectome on Niagara #